dobychind/blog/content/post/weekly post/post2.md

 ##My last week

 My last week was very interesting.
-I was doing my laboratornie works for operacionnie systems, it was so cool, also during first part of a may holidays I've come to Ug.
-Hope that naxt week dollar will be equals 25 rubles.
+I was doing my laboratornie works for operacionnie systems, it was so cool, i've  arrived from ug, today i was drawing the wall is studUnion.
+Dollar is already 60.
+Next week will be 52))).